Revoke licences of P&O Ferries, union urges Shapps

 It comes after the ferry operator said it was cutting the jobs in a “very difficult but necessary” decision as it was “not a viable business” in its current state.

-Sailings were halted on Thursday morning following the announcement and P&O Ferries told passengers they would remain suspended “for the next few days”.
+Sailings were halted on Thursday morning following the announcement, with P&O Ferries telling passengers they would remain suspended “for the next few days”.

 However on Saturday, P&O said it had resumed one of its services crossing the Irish sea.